jinnn0/nature-of-code/README.md

 # Nature of code

-is to keep track of my experimentations on pysics simulations in 2d and the learning process is inspired by Nature of Code by Coding Train
+Nature of Code is to keep track of my experimentations on pysics simulations in 2d.
+The learning process is inspired by Nature of Code by Coding Train

 -----